Good with Me

 Good with Me is the debut studio album by Canadian country music singer Eric Ethridge.
 It was released on October 30, 2020 through Anthem Entertainment.
 It includes the singles "Dream Girl".
 "Kiss Me Goodbye", and "Sad Songs".

+Critical reception

+Jenna Weishar of Front Porch Music favourably reviewed the album, calling it "energetic, emotional, and fun".
+She highlighted the album’s first two singles, the title track, as well as "No Good Love" and "Out of My League" as tracks that stand out.